mosecorg/mosec/README.md

 ## Contributing

-We welcome any kind of contributions.
+We welcome any kind of contribution.
 Please give us feedback by raising issues or directly [contribute](https://mosecorg.github.io/mosec/contributing) your code and pull request!